Unispace365/ds_cinder/doc/basics/Content Model.md

 The "VC" stands for very cool.
 New, as of March 2018.

 ContentModel greatly simplifies defining a data model and pulling it out of a sqlite database.
-There's a simple XML descriptor that describes which tables your interested in, links Resources, builds hierarchies, and allows control of the SQL queries.
+There's a simple XML descriptor that describes which tables you're interested in, links Resources, builds hierarchies, and allows control of the SQL queries.
 ContentModel is string-based, so any type of data can be stored in it, and it can be applied to layout files at runtime.

 Let's say you have a table in a sqlite db called "slides".
 (Check out the getting_started example db for a real-life example.)